 Although Carter believes her current job is the perfect fit for her, she also acknowledges that it might not be everyone’s cup of tea.
 Her job provides a kind of authentic, honest effort that may not appeal to everyone, but can be fulfilling for those who choose it.

 “It’s not very glamorous, but I don’t care,” Carter said.
 “I like a bigger pool of coworkers, and conversation and people to go do fun stuff with.
 It appeals to me.”

-Carter’s appreciation for her job only increases when talking about how important custodial services are to the CU campus, and how essential a clean and sanitary working and living environment is for the well-being of CU students and staff.
+Carter’s appreciation for her job only increases when talking about how important custodial and janitorial services are to the CU campus, and how essential a clean and sanitary working and living environment is for the well-being of CU students and staff.
 Her recognition of the importance her job holds is exhibited in the thoroughness of her work, as she leaves no corner untouched.